 Stop and think of it!
 If God would use a harlot like Rahab and even embed her into the genealogical claim of Jesus being the rightful ruler of the throne of David, from whom would come the very Messiah, then why can’t He use you?
 You may be imperfect.
 You may be flawed.
 You may be broken.
 You may just be exactly what God needs to show many others in the masses His grace extends even to them!

 Rahab was a woman, sadly used by many men.
 She was often used for a burning moment of passion and then forgotten for life.
 But she was also a woman used once by God, with an everlasting passion that will never be forgotten.
 When we let people use us, they degrade and destroy us, for that is the will of fallen humanity but when we let God use us He acts in love rather than lust, and he uplifts us, cherishes us, and restores us past our ever imagined true worth!
-There can be no romance greater then one with Jesus.
-The is no greater love story then a God who knows your past but can only see your future with Him.
+There can be no romance greater than one with Jesus.
+The is no greater love story than a God who knows your past but can only see your future with Him.

 Do you at least have the faith or sun worshiping prostitute?
 If so, Jesus can wash you.
 Jesus can renew you.
 And best of all, Jesus can use you to bring the Messiah not only into the world but into the lives of all the people around you.